MP Estate Planning UK

 Legal Responsibilities Compared

-Executors and trustees both have fiduciary duties, meaning they must act in the best interests of the estate or beneficiaries.
-However, executors are primarily concerned with settling the estate, paying debts, and distributing assets according to the will.
-Trustees, on the other hand, focus on managing trust assets, making investments, and distributing income or capital according to the trust deed.
-For more information on the roles and responsibilities of trustees, you can visit our detailed guide.
+Executors and trustees both owe fiduciary duties, meaning they must act honestly and in the best interests of those they serve.
+However, executors are primarily concerned with winding up the estate — collecting assets, paying debts (including any IHT liability), and distributing what remains according to the will.
+Trustees focus on the ongoing management of trust assets, making investment decisions, exercising discretion over distributions, and ensuring compliance with HMRC reporting requirements (including annual SA900 trust tax returns and TRS registration).
+For more information on the interplay between these roles, you can visit our detailed guide on trustees who are also beneficiaries.

 RoleExecutorTrustee

-Primary ResponsibilityAdministering the estate and distributing assets according to the willManaging trust assets and distributing according to the trust deed
+Primary ResponsibilityAdministering the estate — paying debts and IHT, then distributing assets according to the willManaging trust assets and distributing income or capital according to the trust deed

 Potential Liabilities and Risk Management for Trustees

-The role of a trustee comes with significant responsibilities and potential liabilities that must be carefully managed.
-Trustees are entrusted with the administration of trust assets, making decisions that can have far-reaching financial and legal implications.
+The role of a trustee comes with significant responsibilities and potential personal liabilities that must be carefully managed.
+Trustees hold legal title to trust assets and make decisions that can have far-reaching financial and legal implications for the beneficiaries.
+Taking on the role of trustee should never be done without a full understanding of what it entails.

 Personal Liability Scenarios